-(6) Discharges a machine gun or a firearm equipped with 1 2 a silencer, and causes any injury to a person he or she 3 knows to be a peace officer, community policing volunteer, person summoned by a police officer, fireman, private 4 security officer, correctional institution employee or 6 emergency management worker: 7 (i) performing his or her official duties; (ii) battered to prevent performance of his or her 8 official duties; or 9 10 (iii) battered in retaliation for performing his 11 or her official duties.
-12 (7) Discharges a machine gun or a firearm equipped with a silencer, and causes any injury to a person he or she 13 14 knows to be emergency medical services personnel: 15 (i) performing his or her official duties; 16 (ii) battered to prevent performance of his or her 17 official duties; or (iii) battered in retaliation for performing his 18 or her official duties.
-19 20 (8) Discharges a machine gun or a firearm equipped with 21 a silencer, and causes any injury to a person he or she 22 knows to be a teacher, or a student in a school, or a any part of a building used for school purposes.
+- (6) Discharges a machine gun or a firearm equipped with a silencer, and causes any injury to a person he or she knows to be a peace officer, community policing volunteer, person summoned by a police officer, fireman, private security officer, correctional institution employee or emergency management worker: - (i) performing his or her official duties; - (ii) battered to prevent performance of his or her official duties; or - (iii) battered in retaliation for performing his or her official duties. - (7) Discharges a machine gun or a firearm equipped with a silencer, and causes any injury to a person he or she knows to be emergency medical services personnel: - (i) performing his or her official duties; - (ii) battered to prevent performance of his or her official duties; or - (iii) battered in retaliation for performing his or her official duties. - (8) Discharges a machine gun or a firearm equipped with a silencer, and causes any injury to a person he or she knows to be a teacher, or a student in a school, or a school employee, and the teacher, student, or employee is upon school grounds or grounds adjacent to a school or in any part of a building used for school purposes.